 How are things between you and your job?

 Are you in an “open relationship” with your current job?
 You may not think of it that way, but there are early signs that your outlook on work may benefit from a reset.
-Maybe things have been okay for a while, but the spark and the excitement of the early days is gone.
+Maybe things have been okay for a while, but the spark and the excitement of the early days are gone — the honeymoon phase is over.
 As you might imagine, that does not help your commitment to your current job, and it's not long until your co-workers and boss take notice.
-When is it time to quit your job?
+So when is it time to quit your job?
 How do you find the motivation to go to work and stay positive?

 If you're struggling with these questions, you might find that opinions around you fall into one of two camps.
 Some people think you should just cut ties and sail into the sunset in search of bigger and better things.
 Others cannot understand why you're restless and uneasy in the first place; after all, nothing is drastically wrong.
 Some days, you are perfectly content at work.
 Other days, you could scream in frustration.
 What should you do?

 This paradox defines much of our personal and professional lives.
 Today, we have more options than ever before.
 That's great, except when the possibility of something better sabotages and distracts you from building relationships and experiences where you are.
 It's so easy to get overly focused on annoying little things and miss the big picture!